tjfulle/Trilinos/cmake/std/atdm/README.md

 $ salloc -N 1 -p standard -J $JOB_NAME ctest -j16
 ```

+**NOTE:** Unlike some of the other machines, one must load the environment,
+configure and build on the login node and then run the test suite on a compute
+node on this system.
+This is what the CTest -S driver on 'mutrino' does in
+order to drive jobs and submit to CDash.

 ### SEMS rhel6 environment

 Once logged on to a rhel6 machine with the sems NFS, one can directly